Atrament1s/ytms/README.md

 # Installation
 If you already have [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [mpv](https://github.com/mpv-player/mpv) installed, skip to the next step.
 If you don't, download mpv from [here](https://mpv.io/installation/) and yt-dlp from [here](https://github.com/yt-dlp/yt-dlp/wiki/Installation).

-Now you can install ytms by running the following command in powershell.
+Now you can install ytms by running the following command in powershell (note that powershell comes preinstalled on most modern versions of Windows.
+If you are not on Windows, or it didn't come preinstalled, you can download it [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4).
 ```powershell
 Invoke-WebRequest -Uri https://raw.githubusercontent.com/Atrament1s/ytms/master/script.ps1 | Select-Object -ExpandProperty Content | Add-Content -Path $profile
 ```

 # Usage
-To play a song/video, simply type `ytms <video>` where `<video>` is what should be queried by the program.
+To play a song/video, simply type `ytms <query>` where `<query>` is what should be queried by the program.

 ### Example 1
 If I wanted to play [Flashed Junk Mind by Milky Chance](https://youtu.be/AaoPyfRYkb0), I can simply type the song name after `ytms`.